 There will also be live interactive polls for the audience, who will have an opportunity to ask questions across the entire event.

 15:00 Welcoming words and introduction to the project by Guadalupe López-Íñiguez.

-15:30 Keynote address by Prof. Gary McPherson, “Understanding giftedness and talent in the context of nurturing young musicians”, followed by audience Q&A.
+15:30 Keynote address by Prof. Gary McPherson, “Understanding giftedness and talent in the context of nurturing young musicians”, followed by audience Q&As.

 17:00 Coffee break.

-17:20 Response to the keynote address by Kiira Korpi, who will critically bring her perspective of young elite athletes training and development in relation to that of professional, underage musicians.
+17:20 Response to the keynote address by Piia Komsi, who will critically bring her perspective of musicians’ training and development—particularly focusing on the concept of self-esteem.

-17:30 Panel discussion “Optimizing children’s musical and socio-emotional potential in higher music education”, intertwined with audience Q&A.
+17:30 Panel discussion “Optimizing children’s musical and socio-emotional potential in higher music education”, intertwined with audience Q&As.

 18:25 Closing remarks.